raeganbest/visual-argument-2025spring/README.md

 ✅Use arrangement, size, color, visual rhythm, and/or contrast to focus and guide viewers' attention

-✅Have a clear message or intervention that you can articulate in your reflection
-- Dedicated section in my reflection that analyzes the piece and explains critical elements that may not be caught at first glance
+✅Have a clear message or intervention that you can articulate in your reflection: Dedicated section in my reflection that analyzes the piece and explains critical elements that may not be caught at first glance

 ✅If including words, choose a font that matches the style/tone of your piece
 - Title and majority of headline written in Marcellus to resemble the actual Covergirl font